 Early Years Foundation Stage

-The Early Years Foundation Stage is used in all childcare settings and primary school classes looking after children up to the age of five.
+The early years foundation stage framework explains how and what your child will be learning to support their healthy development.
+This is used in all childcare settings and primary school classes who look after children up to the age of five.

-This is a very important stage as it helps your child get ready for school and life as well as preparing them for their future learning and successes.
-From when your child is born until the age of five, their early years experience should be happy, active, exciting, fun and secure, and support their development, care and learning needs.
+This very important stage helps your child get ready for school and life as well as preparing them for their future learning and successes.
+From when your child is born until the age of five, their early years experience should be happy, active, exciting, fun and secure, supporting their development, care and learning needs.

 What does it mean for me as a parent?

 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through seven areas of learning and development.